 Elizabeth (Lisa) J. Kuuttila is the CEO and Chief Economic Development Officer for STC.UNM.
 She works with the STC.UNM Board of Directors to develop strategies for implementing STC’s role in New Mexico’s economic development and to be a leader in technology commercialization.

-Cara Michaliszyn is STC’s University Ventures and Engagements Manager.
+Cara Michaliszyn is STC’s University Ventures Manager.
 She supports STC’s activities related to economic development.
 Cara has an MBA in Marketing and bachelors degrees in Psychology and Sociology from UNM.

 UNM's Economic Development Vision

-UNM under the leadership of President Bob Frank is committed to engaging in the economic development of the state.
+Under the leadership of the UNM President, UNM is committed to engaging in the economic development of the state.
 As New Mexico’s tier-one research university, UNM has not only a role, but also a responsibility to engage with civic, community, and business leaders in raising the economic profile of our state.

 This is consistent with UNM’s core mission of educating students because of its correlation with student success.
 Students need academic and work opportunities, while UNM graduates need to have more high-paying jobs as an incentive to stay in New Mexico if they choose.

 A commitment to economic development is also consistent with UNM’s mission as a research university with an associated teaching hospital.
 UNM is not fully capitalizing on technology commercialization that could bring economic benefit to the state and region.
 Better leveraging of the resources both within UNM and its community will help raise New Mexico’s economic profile.